Digital Transformation in the CPG Industry: Why DTC is Essential For Your Brand to Stay Competitive

-There are many ecommerce business platforms to choose from, including Shopify, Wix, and WooCommerce.
+There are many ecommerce business platforms to choose from, including Squarespace, Wix, and WooCommerce.
 Brands can manage sales, fulfillment, tell their story, and access data on the visitors coming to their site.
 However, for established brands looking to scale, lower operating costs, maintain flexibility with the everchanging ecommerce environment, investing in enterprise ecommerce software and technology is essential.

 Nogin’s suite of intelligent commerce ecommerce solutions allows partners to gain richer insights into their customer experiences, diagnose and implement solutions in real-time, and leverage predictive analytics to increase conversions, improve customer retention, and meet your ecommerce KPIs.
 Partners who integrate their existing platform with Nogin gain unparalleled visibility to their entire ecommerce operations, including product inventory, commerce, marketing automation, and order management.